SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Benchmark Results

-\paragraph{Some categories are fulfilled more than others.} Statistically, more than half of the instructions from 35 out of 45 categories are refused by our evaluated LLMs.
-Further, we identify ``\#8: Harassment'', ``\#21: Child-related Crimes'', and ``\#9: Sexual Crimes'' as the most frequently refused risk categories, with average fulfillment rates of barely 10\% to 11\% across all 43 models.
+\paragraph{Some categories are fulfilled more than others.} We notice that across all evaluated LLMs, average fulfillment rates are below 50\% in 36 out of 44 categories.
+And in 41 out of 44 categories, at least one LLM refuses all unsafe instructions.
+Further, we identify ``\#8: Harassment'', ``\#20: Child-related Crimes'', and ``\#9: Sexual Crimes'' as the most frequently refused risk categories, with average fulfillment rates of barely 9\% to 11\% across all 56 models.
 In contrast, some categories have very little refusal across most models.
-Most models are significantly compliant to provide legal advice (``\#43'') --- except for Gemini-1.5-Flash, which refuses all such requests.
+For example, most LLMs are significantly compliant with providing legal advice (\#42) --- except for Gemini-1.5-Flash, which refuses all such requests.
 These variations may give us independent insight into shared values across many model creators.

 \paragraph{Prompt variations can affect model safety significantly in different ways, as shown in \Cref{tab:results-mutations}.} For example, 6 out of 8 tested models tend to refuse unsafe instructions phrased as \textit{questions} slightly more often (fulfillment rate decreases by \blue{2$\sim$13\%}).
-Meanwhile, some other writing styles can lead to higher fulfillment across most models; e.g., technical terms lead to \red{8$\sim$18\%} more fulfillment across all models we evaluate.
+Meanwhile, some other writing styles can lead to higher fulfillment across most models; e.g., technical terms lead to \red{8$\sim$19\%} more fulfillment across all models we evaluate.
 Similarly, reflecting past evaluations, {\textit{multilinguality}} also affects results, even for popular languages.
-For Chinese and French, 7 out of 8 models exhibit slightly increased fulfillment (+2$\sim$14\%).
-Conversely, models such as Vicuna, Mistral, and OpenChat struggle with low-resource languages (Malayalam, Tamil, Marathi), showing a marked decrease in fulfillment (-20$\sim$53\%).
-More recent models, including GPT-3.5, Llama-3, and Gemma, demonstrate enhanced multilingual conversation abilities but also higher fulfillment rates (+19$\sim$55\%) with unsafe instructions in these languages.
-Notably, GPT-4o maintains more consistent safety refusal ($\pm\le$4\%) across different languages, regardless of their resource levels.
+For Chinese and French, 7 out of 8 models exhibit slightly increased fulfillment (+2$\sim$15\%).
+Conversely, models such as Vicuna, Mistral, and OpenChat struggle with low-resource languages (Malayalam, Tamil, Marathi), showing a marked decrease in fulfillment (-20$\sim$58\%).
+More recent models, including GPT-3.5, Llama-3, and Gemma, demonstrate enhanced multilingual conversation abilities but also higher fulfillment rates (+20$\sim$60\%) with unsafe instructions in these languages.
+Notably, GPT-4o maintains more consistent safety refusal (less than $\pm$4\%) across different languages, regardless of their resource levels.